feltcute/ModdingDocsMGD/Doc/Perks/Types.rst

   "PerkType": ["RemovableEffect "],
   "EffectPower": ["0"],

-Declare the perk as a RemovableEffect , that allows the effect to be cleared on use of a pancea(currently just this), or on combat end like NonPersistentEffect.
+Declare the perk as a RemovableEffect , that allows the effect to be cleared on use of a panacea(currently just this), or on combat end like NonPersistentEffect.
 Set a value of 0, as ``"EffectPower":`` is not needed.